UWSysLab/Sapphire/README.md

   servers.
 Starts the Sapphire servers for the "cloud side" and the OMS (called the OTS in the paper).

-- example_apps: our to do list application and twitter-like application.
+- example\_apps: our todo list application and twitter-like application.

 - generators: scripts for running our compiler for generating Sapphire object stubs and DM stubs.

 - sapphire: the core Sapphire library.
-Contains the following packages (located in `app/src/main/java/sapphire`)
+Contains the following packages (located in `app/src/main/java/sapphire`):
   - app: Application specific classes, like the starting point for bootstrapping a Sapphire app.
   - common: Basic data structures.
   - compiler: our compiler for generating Sapphire object and DM component stubs.